East Sacramento Intersection Transforming Into Sac State ‘University Village’

-Student housing on and off campus has added thousands of units in the past few years—and now even more is on the way.READ MORE: Hamilton Debuts In Sacramento Bringing Thousands To New Performing Arts Center
+Student housing on and off campus has added thousands of units in the past few years—and now even more is on the way.READ MORE: Cigarette Possibly Caused Fire At North Sacramento Home, Firefighters Say

 Sacramento State is suddenly become students’ “home sweet home.”
 James Treydte just moved into the dorms.